A story of food is being created at our schools.

 Background

 Today, an alarming number of youth in the United States are poorly nourished.
-School-age children also face an escalation of diet-related illness, including diabetes and obesity.
-School lunches that support healthful food choices and sustainable practices can have a tremendous impact, not only on student health and well-being, but also on the school and the larger community.
+School-age children–like the rest of society–face an escalation of diet-related illness, including diabetes and obesity.
+School lunches that support healthful food choices and sustainable practices can produce immediate benefits, both for student health and well-being, and also for the school and the larger community.

 Students may not have the power to effect big changes in the lunch offerings, but even small changes can make a difference.
 In Oregon, for example, schools offer one locally grown fruit or vegetable a month, which has resulted in kids enjoying and eating more fresh foods.
-An increasing number of schools across the country now offer salad bars stocked with fresh greens and other fresh fruits and vegetables.
+In Florida, students sample and vote for possible new menu items for their school cafeterias, helping school nutrition staff identify recipes that meet nutrition standards and appeal to student taste buds.
+And an increasing number of schools across the country now offer salad bars stocked with fresh greens and other fresh fruits and vegetables.

 Materials